 The program will include lectures, seminars, guest speakers, workshops, field trips, and individual and group research projects and presentations.
 Students will acquire professional writing skills through instruction and practice in formats such as policy briefing papers.
 Students will develop an understanding of the political and economic history that brought about the need for land use regulation.
 This will include understanding the political, legal, economic, and financial context of the public sector.
 Students will apply these themes to contemporary applications and the professional world of land use planning, such as understanding the legislative and public policy processes in Washington State, major policies such as the Washington State Growth Management Act, The Shoreline Master Program, Historic Preservation, and economic development.
 During spring quarter, we will develop an in-depth understanding of budgeting and financial management in the public and nonprofit sectors, as well as the increasing importance of fiscal impact analysis.
 Students will leave the program with credits emphasizing land use planning, public policy, accounting, and public sector fiscal and financial management—excellent preparation for potential professional careers and the prerequisites for many graduate programs in land-use/urban planning, public administration, public policy, and private-sector work in consulting firms and non-governmental organizations.

-government, urban planning, architecture, non-profit sector, public/environmental policy, and economic development.
+This offering will prepare you for careers and advanced study in: government, urban planning, architecture, non-profit sector, public/environmental policy, and economic development.